yuanyuxin0077/SLIM-release-apps-public/INSTALLATION.md

 ### 5.1 Prepare environment.* script
 #### 5.1.1 Make a copy of appropriate environment.* script template
- Open terminal window, change directory to the home of SLIM-release-apps and do either of the following:
+ Open terminal window, change directory to the home of SLIM-release-apps-public and do either of the following:
 ##### 5.1.1.1 in bash-like shell execute
  	cp environment.sh.template environment.sh
 ##### 5.1.1.2 in csh-like shell execute